serhataras/Roomie/README.md

 ## Technical Details of the Project

-Android API 23 (Marshmallow) is going to be used in the project developement.
+-Android API 23 (Marshmallow) is going to be used in the project developement.

-Java will be the native programming language of the Roomie Game, since Android uses Java as native language.
+-Java will be the native programming language of the Roomie Game, since Android uses Java as native language.

-IntelliJ IDEA and all of its support for android (Android Studio) will be the Main developement environment.
+-IntelliJ IDEA and all of its support for android (Android Studio) will be the Main developement environment.

-Github will be used as a project management tool to comminucate between the developers.
+-Github will be used as a project management tool to comminucate between the developers.

-UML visualization tools (Visual Paradigm) will be provided by the instructor.
+-UML visualization tools (Visual Paradigm) will be provided by the instructor.

+## Developers of the Project

+- Serhat Aras - Eliz Tekcan - Selen Haysal - Deniz Alkışlar - Ekinsu Bozdağ